Updated June, 2022

 - Helping providers pay for the increased cost of following public health and safety guidelines, such as Personal Protective Equipment, enhanced cleaning and reduced classroom sizes

-Finally, the American Rescue Plan Act of 2021 (ARP), enacted in March 2021, provided an additional $15 billion for CCDBG.
-Guidance for these funds strongly recommends that lead agencies focus the resources on strengthening the child care system and ensuring that families have equal access to quality, affordable child care to support them during and after the pandemic.
+Finally, the American Rescue Plan Act of 2021 (ARPA), enacted in March 2021, provided an additional $15 billion for CCDBG available through September 30, 2024.
+Agency guidance for these funds strongly recommends that lead agencies focus the resources on strengthening the child care system and ensuring that families have equal access to quality, affordable child care to support them during and after the pandemic.
 In particular, HHS suggests that lead agencies prioritize child care workforce incentives such as increasing provider payment rates and workforce compensation and that they implement policies that will build the supply of child care in low-income communities, especially for historically underserved populations and those who have lost employment or income during the pandemic.

 Most states, including those with county-administered CCDBG programs, opted to quickly disburse the emergency CCDBG funds provided under the CARES Act to support the dual needs of frontline workers and child care providers during the crisis and to cover the operational costs of providers that were closed to help them eventually reopen.
 Similarly, most states intend to use the emergency CCDBG funds provided under CRRSA to offer grants to providers to assist with covering costs related to the COVID-19 pandemic.
 Several also plan to cover parent copayments, increase subsidy reimbursement rates, offer payments based on enrollment instead of attendance and expand the supply of child care support to the child care workforce.